clinical sites and curriculum

 Resident Dr. Yue performs a peripheral nerve block on a patient for pain control while on the Acute Pain Service team.

-Residents will do 1-2 months in our Pain Clinic alongside fellowship trained staff.
+Residents will do 1-2 months in our Chronic Pain Clinic alongside fellowship trained staff.

 In addition to our residency program, the Pain Medicine Fellowship Program at the University of Louisville is an anesthesiology-based, multidisciplinary program that is accredited by the Accreditation Council of Graduate Medical Education (ACGME).